chaasfr/peril/README.md

 - unit-test repl
 - automated created of exchanges and gamelog queue

-# How to setup
+# How to install
+- install go
-- install go & rabbitMQ
+- install rabbitMQ CLI `sudo apt install rabbitmq-server`

 ## How to start
 - run `rabbit.sh start`